aishwarya0714/Daily-Preparation-/JavaBasic.md

 ### 8. format() -
    The java string format() method returns the formatted string by given locale, format and arguments.

 ```
 String s5 = String.format("value is %f", 14.5);
 System.out.println(s5);
 ```
+ ##### ⚠️ Exception - NullPointerException , IllegalFormatException

+### 9. getByte() -
+   The Java String class getBytes() method does the encoding of string into the sequence of bytes and keeps it in an array of bytes.
 ```
       public class StringMethods {
     public static void main(String[] args) {